ChocolateAdventurouz/CoverPlaying/README.md

 ## Installation

-If you are using Big Bento Redux, the cover art window is already installed, intergrated and updated.
+If you are using Big Bento Redux, the mod is already installed, intergrated and updated.

 [Download](https://github.com/SecurityRaven/CoverPlaying/releases/latest) the latest release from GitHub and extract the files on ``<Winamp Directory>\Skins\<Bento or Big Bento>``